-For an independent business to succeed, it must invest steadily in marketing.
+For an independent business to succeed long-term, it must invest steadily in marketing.
 This must not just involve allocating a marketing budget cost-effectively.
 Rather, successful marketing also requires shrewdness in the investment of time, attention, and effort.
 The on-going success of many companies in many industries over many years has proven this.
 Yet, most small businesses seek maximum returns on a shoestring budget.

 option: frequent announcements of news

 option: networking in the community

 Some say that in-person networking in the community is the best way to get new business.
 This way, you get to meet people and to develop new relationships, which could lead to business directly or through referrals.
 After all, everybody prefers to do business with people they like and trust, especially after having met face-to-face.

 Those who seek new customers at business mixers and conferences often find that most people they meet have the same intent: to get new business – not to find a new supplier.
 Working the room at grand openings, parties, and annual general meetings takes relentless assertiveness and untiring sincerity.
-The chances of significant payback are often like finding a needle in a haystack.
+The chances of significant payback are often low.

-Success at networking in the community requires an unusual blend of smarts, charisma, and perseverance.
+Success at networking in the community requires an unusual blend of charisma, adaptiveness, and perseverance.
 Additional time and energy with some acquaintances might eventually lead to sales and/or referrals.
 Despite the often-low financial cost, any company seeking profitable new business at low overall cost should understand this.

 option: just getting your name out there